 After the Pinot Gris, we did the Gewürztraminer.
 We were a bit quicker and more inventive with our responses this time around.
 Somebody suggested Pineapple.
 Another shouted out “Cloves.”
 The slight effervescence and sour finish reminded me of a Lambic Beer.
 After we had exhausted our thoughts, Eric suggested “Ginger”.
 We again collectively nodded our heads in agreement.
 This was followed by two selections of Chardonnay, picked from the same vineyard but a couple of weeks apart.
 The individual characteristics and flavors of each of the Chardonnays would be blended together, much like individual notes are combined together to form a harmonious chord.
 We then discussed the differences between Chardonnay fermented in stainless steel vs. oak barrels and how each affects the wine.
 By the time we tasted the Pinot Noir, which was picked early as it was going to be used for their Cuvee (sparkling wine), we were really getting into the swing of things and the adjectives were flowing freely.
 “Freshly baked bread.”
 “White cherries.”
 “Granny Smith apples.”
 We were definitely making progress.

 Those of us that remained (a few “Ringos” had deserted the group because of the extreme cold) were rewarded with a trip into the warm cellar, where the red wines were fermenting.
 The next level of enlightenment.
 We tasted the Merlot, Cabernet Sauvignon, Petit Verdot and Malbec.
-And so we could understand where the wines were heading, we compared each of the 2013 barrel samples with the finished product from a previous vintage.
+And so we could understand where the wines were heading, we compared each of the barrel samples from the previous year with the finished product from later vintages.
 As for our responses, we had definitely moved away from clichés.
 Instead of simply “dark, red fruits”, we were now tasting plums, cranberries and pomegranates.
 Not quite masters, but no longer novices.

 The session concluded with a question and answer period.
 Some examples: “Why doesn’t Lenz grow any Cabernet Franc?”
 (Long Island does not have a long enough growing season for the Cab Franc to consistently reach maturity.)
 “How do you combine old and new French oak barrels?”
 (Each wine is fermented in multiple barrels and the mixing of wine from a variety of aged barrels is all part of the blending process.)
 “Why do you use older barrels?”
 (The strong oakiness you get from new oak, like you find in many California wines, is not something that is desired on Long Island.)
 “Does the shorter growing season on Long Island put at us at a disadvantage with warmer regions like California?”
 (Only if you intend to make a “fruit bomb” wine, which is not an objective at Lenz.)
 What’s your opinion of Malbec?
 (Malbec requires a similar climate and topography as Merlot, so it thrives on Long Island.)